Curious about what powers the Dave Seah web machine? Wonder no more! Here’s the latest info, updated August 8, 2014.

 Besides the plugins mentioned above and the ones included in my current theme (see SITE DESIGN below) I’m using:

 In general I try to keep the number of plugins I’m running to a minimum, and I avoid plugins that seem poorly-written or are very demanding in memory on my server.
-For example, I don’t use Jetpack because it brings my server to a crawl without lots of configuration.
+For example, I don’t use Jetpack because it brings my server to a crawl.

 I use three different ones, each for a different purpose: